kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 ```

 ## View in Browser

-Should look similar to this (and be responsive too!)
+It should be responsive too.

 ![Bootstrap functional Navbar](https://i.imgur.com/LSeK5Cy.png)